rakeshreddy27/public/README.md

-These are some of the small projects that I enjoyed. email me @ rakeshreddy27@live.com if you want more details.

-I will keep adding more documentation and context as time permits. :)
+I will keep adding more documentation and context as time permits